Back closure: Turtlenecks and mock turtlenecks

 Many tops, including turtlenecks, mock turtlenecks, and similar sweaters, have back zippers.
 The zippers do not need to be open in order for the top to be pulled over.
 But the zipper allows the top to be widely open when being pulled over in order to not disturb one's hair style.
 These tops are usually marketed to older adults, who are more likely to have delicate hair styles that can be damaged by pulling a garment over.

 Brassieres

-Most bras close in the back with a series of hooks and eyes.
-Since bras are elastic, they can still be donned with the closure in front and reversed.
-Some bras have front hooks, and others, particularly sports bras, have no closure at all.
+Most bras close in the back with a series of hooks and eyes; many people can hook them behind their backs, particularly in smaller bra sizes which tend to have fewer hooks, but bras can also be donned with the closure in front and then turned around.
+Some bras have a front closure, which reduces the size adjustability compared to back closure bras that usually have 3 size adjustments available.
+The styles are limited in this type of bra because the need for a closure at front reduces the style and fit options.
+Front bra closures can be a sort of twist clip, a zipper, or hooks.
+Some bras, particularly sports bras, and many bralettes have no closure at all, and are pulled on over the head like a tank top.

 While front closing bras and pull-over bras (commonly known as sports bras) do exist, back closing bras remain the most popular type.
 JC Penney reported in 2004 that back-closing bras accounted for 62% of all bra sales.